-Expert witness reports must be submitted five working days before the the Hearing commences, or another date directed by the Panel.
+Expert witness reports must be submitted five working days before the Hearing commences, or another date directed by the Panel.
 An earlier date will be specified for more complex reports.

 All parties must identify at the Directions Hearing, any evidence it will be calling at the Public Hearing.

 Expert witness reports or statements must be circulated in accordance with Directions made at the Directions Hearing.
 If no specific directions are made, reports or statements must be given to the Panel Coordinator and other parties at least five working days before the Hearing.
 Other people may obtain electronic copies by contacting the Panel Coordinator at Planning Panels Victoria (PPV) on (03) 8624 5712.

 Electronic reports should be provided as: